MACS-30111-23/hw00-Adrianne-Li/README.md

 ## In addition, this is one of my paintings:
 ![Alt text](Mypainting.jpg)

-## I have completed my undergraduate studies at the University of International Business and Economics, and during the time of my undergraduate stage I have developed a rather strong interest in the field of macroeconomics as well as econometrics. +1
+## I have completed my undergraduate studies at the University of International Business and Economics, and during the time of my undergraduate stage I have developed a rather strong interest in the field of macroeconomics as well as econometrics. :thumbsup:

 # List as an example